nholtz/sanal-book/content/text/virtualdisplacements/introduction.md

 is assigned in the same direction.

-The fixed support at $d$ constrains the frame portion $bcd$ from rotating and from displacing vertically, so that portion can only move horizontally a unit amount everywhere (especially at joint
+The fixed support at $d$ constrains the frame portion $bcd$ from rotating and from displacing vertically, so that portion can only move horizontally a unit amount everywhere (especially note joint
 $c$, the point of application of the $30\kN$ load).

 The pin at $b$ prevents differential horizontal displacements af $ab$ and $bcd$ so $ab$